Merchanntt/Merchanntt/README.md

 ### Hello there!!
 ![](https://pa1.narvii.com/6542/4916704644971d9c20c494f9775f59e1d31d68d4_hq.gif)

 My name is Adolfo Cornelius from Brazil (🇧🇷).
 I'm started to programming in 2020, backend, frontend and mobile(this is my favorite one).
-I'm passionate about new technologies, innovations and new challenges, that's why I love all this...
+I'm passionate about new technologies, innovations and the feel of challenging, that's why I love all this...
 In my free time I like to play (and watch) any type of sports (⚽️), to watch movies (🎞️) and series (📺), to read books (📚), listen and play music (🎵).

 Would you like to find me?